binipringle/contracts/_texts/2-section2.md

 - RLM Dist Co v WA Taylor Inc
 ---

+## Kirksey v.
+Kirksey

-**Kirksey v.
-Kirksey** Supreme Court of Alabama 8 Ala.
+Supreme Court of Alabama 8 Ala.
 131 (1845)

-- Issue: If Anne sues Henry, should she be able to enforce his “promise” to give her a place to live with her children?
+- **Issue:** If Anne sues Henry, should she be able to enforce his “promise” to give her a place to live with her children?
-- Facts: Anne is a widow raising several children.
-She and her children lived on a homesteading claim on public land.
+- **Facts:** Anne and several children lived on a homesteading claim on public land.
 Anne received a letter from her brother-in-law that stated: “Dear sister Anne—I felt terrible upon learning of brother Henry’s death.
 I do not know if you have a preference on the place you are living on, but if you do, I would advise you to sell the land.
 If you come down to see me, I will let you have a place to raise your family, and I have more open land than I can tend; on account of your situation, and that of your family, I feel I want you and the children to do well.
 Your brother-in-law, Henry.”
-Within a month or two of receiving this letter, Anne abandoned her homestead, moved into a house provided by Henry and began to farm his land.
+Anne abandoned her homestead, moved into a house provided by Henry and began to farm his land.
 At first he put her and her family in a comfortable house and gave her land to cultivate, but at the end of two years, he notified her to move, and put her in a shack in the woods.
 He later asked her to move from that as well.
-- II.
-Anne’s allegations: Anne argued that Henry offered her a place to live.
+- **Anne’s allegations:** Anne argued that Henry offered her a place to live.
-- III.
-Henry’s allegations: Henry would argue no because although he promised to let Anne “have a place” he did not specify for how long.
+- **Henry’s allegations:** Henry would argue no because although he promised to let Anne “have a place” he did not specify for how long.
 Anne would argue that Henry’s promise that he would let her “have a place to raise her family” means that Henry would give her a place for at least until her family was raised.
-- IV.
-The appellate court’s resolution of the fact:
-- Procedural History:
-- Court’s Reasoning:
-- Rule/Law: A promise to provide free land for a residence is a gift, not an exchange, and gifts are not contracts, so it is not a contract.
+- **Rule/Law:** A promise to provide free land for a residence is a gift, not an exchange, and gifts are not contracts, so it is not a contract.
-- Holding: The court said that this was not a binding promise; it was a gift, a gratuity.
+- **Holding:** The court said that this was not a binding promise; it was a gift, a gratuity.
 You can revoke a gift any time because it's not a contract.

 ---